Premiership of Jack McConnell: Scottish Labour leadership bid

 Henry McLeish resigned as First Minister of Scotland and Leader of the Labour Party in Scotland on 8 November 2001 over the Officegate scandal, regarding the sub let of his constituency office.
 In the resulting search for a leader, Jack McConnell was seen by many political analysts as the likely successor.
 McConnell had previously contested against McLeish on the 2000 leadership election following the death of Donald Dewar, but lost.
 Other likely candidates included Wendy Alexander and Susan Deacon.

 McConnell launched his bid to be the next leader and on the 13 November 2001, he emerged as the only candidate to secure the seven nominations needed to run.
 Left-wing Labour activist, John McAllion, announced his candidacy, however, he only received one nominee from Elaine Smith.

 On the same day McConnell was announced leader-elect of Scottish Labour, he revealed he had an extra-marital affair seven years prior.
 In a press conference in Edinburgh with his wife, Bridget McConnell, he stated: "If I become first minister, it would be very wrong for my family or anybody else to suffer because my behaviour then is still a secret today.
 That is why we are now being open about the fact that I did have an affair seven years ago.
 At the time I made mistakes, including denying the facts publicly and privately".

 Although McConnell emerged as the only candidate, he still needed more than 50% of the support of Labour MSPs.
 On 17 November 2001, he was officially elected unopposed as Leader of the Labour Party in Scotland after receiving the support of 97.23% of MSPs.
 In his acceptance speech, he stated he was "deeply honoured to receive such overwhelming support" and highlighted that much work still needed to be done "to make devolution a success" and achieve "first class public services".

 On 22 November 2001, McConnell was elected by the Scottish Parliament to be the next First Minister of Scotland.
 He had support of his Labour Party and their coalition partner the Liberal Democrats, following talks over concession for electoral reform for local government elections and the abolishment of university tuition fees.
 McConnell received 70 votes, defeating the leader of the Scottish National Party (SNP), John Swinney, leader of the Scottish Conservatives, David McLetchie, and Independent MSP, Dennis Canavan, by 34, 19, 3 respectively.

 Following his nomination, the First Minister-elect visited London to meet the British Prime Minister, Tony Blair.
 Then after, McConnell attended Buckingham Palace, where he was issued the Royal Warrant of Appointment by Her Majesty the Queen.
 On 27 November 2001, McConnell was officially sworn into office as First Minister of Scotland at the Court of Session in Edinburgh.
-Aged 41, he is the youngest First Minister to be appointed to office, to date.

 As a result of him becoming First Minister, he was appointed Keeper of the Great Seal of Scotland and to the Privy Council, earning the title 'The Right Honourable' for life.